 Adding meat to jiu hu char

 For those who wish to enjoy the dish with some pork belly or minced pork shoulder, you may also add it when stir-frying the aromatics.
 The flavour of the rendered pork fats would further contribute to the aroma of the dish.

 Vegetarian jiu hu char

-To prepare vegetarian jiu hu char, simply omit dried shrimps and dried squid from the dish.
-Adding kombu broth to the dish helps to provide the seafood flavours which is usually provided by dried shrimps and dried squid.
-Making kombu broth requires one to combine the 300 ml water and kombu (ca. 5 cm x 5cm) for about 8 hours.
-Besides that you may also add julienned king trumpet (pleurotus eryngii) mushroom to the dish.
+To prepare vegetarian jiu hu char, simply omit dried shrimps and dried squids from the dish.
+Adding kombu broth to the dish helps to provide the seafood flavours which is usually provided by dried shrimps and dried squids.
+Making kombu broth requires one to combine 300 ml water and kombu (ca. 5 cm x 5cm) for about 8 hours.
+Besides, julienned king trumpet (pleurotus eryngii) mushroom may be added to the dish.